 Marketing is an important part of building a successful retail store.
-If you already own an online retail business and you're looking to expand to a physical store, you may want to first experiment with pop-up shops.
+If you already own an online retail business and want to expand to a physical store, you may want to experiment with pop-up shops.
 These shops open in temporary locations for a short amount of time.
-For example, your clothing store may open a pop-up shop at a downtown event just for the duration of the one-day event.
+For example, your clothing store may open a pop-up shop at a downtown event for the one-day event.

-Pop-up shops give your business a chance to move around or offer a physical location to attract new customers.
-Opening pop-up shops can be a good way to test if your online retail shop will translate to a brick-and-mortar location.
+Pop-up shops allow your business to move around or offer a physical location to attract new customers.
+Opening pop-up shops can be a good test of whether your online retail shop will translate to a brick-and-mortar location.

 Even if you don’t already own an online retailer, pop-up shops can still be a good idea.
 If you open your brick-and-mortar location, you may open a pop-up shop once every few months to expand your customer base to new locations.

 Opening a shop every few months in a town 20 to 30 minutes from yours may pique the interest of customers in that new town.
-If they love your products, they may start driving 20 to 30 minutes to visit you, or they may decide to buy from you online.
+If they love your products, they may drive 20 to 30 minutes to visit you or decide to buy from you online.
 Creating a pop-up shop is a good way to generate buzz around your business for a few days or weeks.

 On the flipside, you could sell holiday items at a discount from Dec.
 26 to early January to cash in on customers looking to purchase items well in advance of the next holiday season.

-Regardless of the marketing and sales tactics you employ, it's important to be creative.
+Regardless of your marketing and sales tactics, it’s important to be creative.
 Find ways to reach your customers through creative marketing ideas.
 Running a retail business is a year-long endeavor, and finding success requires quality marketing campaigns.
 [Are you interested in using direct mail to market your store?
 Check out our small business guide to direct mail.]

 Plan for a grand opening